stackpress/lib/docs/Exception.md

 | `start` | `number` | Starting character position of the error |
 | `type` | `string` | Exception type name |

-## Methods
+## 3. Methods

 The following methods are available when instantiating an Exception.
+These methods allow you to configure the exception with additional context and convert it to various formats for different use cases.

-### Setting Error Code
+### 3.1.
+Setting Error Code

-The following example shows how to set the HTTP status code.
+The following example shows how to set the HTTP status code for the exception.

 ```typescript
 exception.withCode(404);